tyleryonke/Restaurant-Reservation-App/README.md

 # Restaurant-Reservation-App

-The restuarant reservation app allows users to reserve tables, wait on a waiting list, and see their place in line.
+The Restaurant Reservation App allows users to reserve tables, wait on a waiting list, and see their place in line.
 This application demonstrates the functionality of a Node. server built with Express.

 Features include: